rubenerd/rubenerd.com/content/page/about.markdown

 *(Funny story, I was chided for wearing orange and red socks during a high school work experience day, with the implication that I wasn't taking the assignment seriously.
 The day I'm looked over on account of my socks is when I miss a bullet).*

 We agreed that Rubi was born in Sapporo on her birthday.
 Her favourite foods are shiroi koibito biscuits and curry udon, washed down with green tea lattes.
-These are burned off by frequent trips to the pool and nature hiking in the Hokkaido wilderness.
-She enjoys listening to jazz music, reading, cosplaying, and watches slice-of-life anime that may or may not have robots.
+These are burned off by trips to the pool and nature hiking in the Hokkaido wilderness.
+She enjoys latin jazz, reading, cosplaying, and slice-of-life anime that may or may not have robots.
+Her dream is to start a line of tactical cargo skirts that can actually fit modern phones and battery chargers.

 <h3 id="geek-code">Geek code</h3>